awsdocs/vm-import-export-user-guide/doc_source/vmexport_image.md

 + You must export your instances and volumes to one of the following image formats that your virtualization environment supports:
   + Virtual Hard Disk \(VHD\), which is compatible with Citrix Xen and Microsoft Hyper\-V virtualization products\.
   + Stream\-optimized ESX Virtual Machine Disk \(VMDK\), which is compatible with VMware ESX and VMware vSphere versions 4, 5, and 6\.
+  + Raw format\.

   To convert exported VMDK files to OVF, use the [VMware OVF Tool](https://www.vmware.com/support/developer/ovf/)\.
 + You can't export Amazon EBS data volumes\.
 + You can't export an image from Amazon EC2 if you've shared it from another AWS account\.
++ You cannot have multiple export image tasks in progress for the same AMI at the same time\.
-+ You can't have more than five export tasks per Region in progress at the same time\.
++ You can't have more than 20 conversion tasks per Region in progress at the same time\.
 + VMs with volumes larger than 1 TiB are not supported\.
 + You can export a volume to either an unencrypted Amazon S3 bucket or to a bucket encrypted using AWS\-256 encryption\.
 You cannot export to an S3 bucket encrypted using AWS\-KMS encryption\.